sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 Adding a new project to an existing portfolio is easy once you are familiar with the project schema described above.
 Simply follow these steps:

 1. Open the `_data/projects.json` file.
 2. Pick the portfolio that will contain your project.
-A portfolio page is a top-level directory using the `_portfolio-layout.ejs` layout listed in its `index.html` file.
+A portfolio page is a top-level directory containing an `index.html` file that uses the `_portfolio-layout.ejs` layout.
-3. Add a new object to the list in `_data/projects.json`.
+3. Add a new object `{}` to the list in `_data/projects.json`.
 The order of the objects in this file determines the order they will be displayed in the portfolio.
-4. Fill in the top-level required attributes described in the section above.
+4. Fill in the top-level required attributes described in the **Project Schema** section above.
 To determine what to put in the `category` field:
-    1. Check the `index.html` file of the portfolio you picked.
+    1. Open the `index.html` file of the portfolio you picked.
     2. Choose one of the strings in the `categories` list.
-5. Fill in the rest of the attributes depending on the schema type, as described above, that makes the most sense for your project:
+5. Fill in the rest of the attributes depending on the schema type, as described in the **Project Schema** section, that makes the most sense for your project:
     - static image
     - video
     - gallery